DCAN-Labs/hbcd-docs/docs/measures/reproschema.md

 Tracking these elements allows researchers to see when and how questions change, which is critical in studies that collect data over multiple years.

 ## Quick Start Guide for Researchers
 In the HBCD Study, researchers collect data using REDCap, a web application for managing surveys and databases.
 To share and analyze this data, they convert it into the LORIS data dictionary format used for data releases.
 ReproSchema enables standardized and accurate transformation from REDCap to LORIS, ensuring questionnaire consistency and preserving data integrity across platforms and study phases.

-Researchers can access and compare questionnaires using the following steps:​

-**Accessing Questionnaires**

-- Data Portal: Visit the NIH Brain Development Cohorts (NBDC) Data Sharing Platform, which hosts HBCD data releases.​
-- Data Use Certification (DUC): Complete the required DUC process to gain access to the data.​
-- Data Navigation: [need details from the website]

-**Comparing Questionnaire Versions**

-- Version Documentation: Each questionnaire includes a JSON file detailing its metadata, including version history.​
-- Change Logs: Review the change logs in the metadata to identify any modifications between versions.​
-- Longitudinal Consistency: Understanding these changes is crucial for maintaining consistency in longitudinal analyses.​

 ### Accessing and Using Questionnaires
-Researchers can easily find and use questionnaires from the HBCD study by following these steps:
+After obtaining access to the data (see instructions [here](../data_access/index.md)), researchers can easily access and compare questionnaires from the HBCD study by following these steps:

-- To be added
+ - Each questionnaire includes a JSON file detailing its metadata, including version history.​ The metadata includes change logs detailing any modifications between versions.​
+ - TO DO

 ## Tracking Change
 Need help?
 Open an issue on [GitHub](https://github.com/ReproNim/hbcd-loris2reproschema)